hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

   Reward :: R
 END
 ~~~
-Lines 2-4 shows the operation's guard which is used as safety shield.

-Lines 6-15 shows the operation's substitution describing the desired behavior after executing FASTER.

 3. Implement the mapping between the RL agent in Python and the formal B model.
 This includes the mapping of actions to operations, and the mapping of information from the RL agent, particularly the environment and observation, to the variables.